When You Feel Like You Have Failed as a Parent

 It is important to separate the two.
 Prayer, a counselor, friend, spouse, or minister might help you if you can’t decide what is real guilt and what is a false shame.
-If it is a false shame, then deal with your feelings.
+If it is a false shame, then keep telling yourself the truth about the situation.

 3. Apologies or Just Life

 If you actually have made mistakes, it is important to go back to your child and apologize.
 Say what you have done wrong.
 Don’t say “If I have done anything wrong…” Instead, speak the exact offense.
 If you don’t know what you have done wrong, then ask.

 It is important for your child to own her mistakes too.
 Bad behavior needs consequences and changes.
 Use this as an opportunity to build character.

 You are both learning how to navigate difficult situations together.